daattali/beautiful-jekyll/aboutjanet.md

 ### Early Education

-Born and raised in a small town, Leamington, Tomato Capital of Canada.
-Graduated from St. Clair College, Windsor, Ontario in 1982 with a diploma of Business/Data Processing.
+Born and raised in a small town, Leamington, Ontario, the Tomato Capital of Canada.
+She graduated from St. Clair College, Windsor, Ontario in 1982 with a diploma of Business/Data Processing.
 Her first job was with the Federal Government as a mainframe programmer.
-She went on to work in the private sector first with a publishing company, then an American newspaper company and finally worked at a Canadian Financial Institution.
+She went on to work in the private sector first with a publishing company, followed by several years with an American startup newspaper company and finally worked at a Canadian Financial Institution.
 She continuously held positions with increasing responsibility and scope.

 ### Freelance Career

-She started her freelance career with Appen Butler as a web search evaluator and quickly moved on to other opportunities with  Mortgage Executive Inc., Elance as a Certified Project Consultant working on large client accounts such as Unilever and consulting for small businesses.
-Her focus is to provide excellent service at the right price.
+She started her freelance career with Appen Butler as a web search evaluator and quickly moved on to other opportunities with  Mortgage Executive Inc., Elance as a Certified Project Consultant working on large client accounts such as Unilever and providing IT and business process consulting for small businesses.
+Her focus is on providing excellent service at the right price.

 ### Family